chaix026/chaix026.github.io/index.md

 title: ""
 ---
 ## About Me
-Ph.D. in applied economics with 6+ years of teaching and research experience in data analysis, economic modeling, risk management, food and agricultural production, and technology impact assessment.
+Ph.D. in applied economics with 6+ years of research and industry experience in economic modeling, data analysis, causal inerence, attribution models, and technology impact assessment.
 I am a highly motivated and versatile data scientist with a unique interdisciplinary background.
 I am proficient in using, and taught, R (10+ years) and Python (4+ years) for economic and statistical modeling, in-depth data analysis, and innovative data visualization.
 I am a motivated self-learner with strong interests in applying big data and machine learning techniques to address multifaceted challenges.

 ### Education: